-- Does the Planning Commission have additional code amendments or related issues that may warrant a code amendment, procedural change, incentive or public education? - Does the updated project schedule and public outreach plan encompass key milestones and stakeholders? - Is there any other information the Planning Commission needs to review future Chapter 95 code amendments?
+- Does the Planning Commission have additional KZC 95 or related issues that may warrant a code amendment, procedural change, incentive or public education? - Is there any other information the Planning Commission needs to review future KZC 95 code amendments?

-At the Sept 27 Planning Commission meeting, staff will present issues to be resolved, potential moderate-to-major policy/code changes, and any alternatives explored such as the use of incentives or public education.
-A subsequent Planning Commission meeting scheduled for November 8 will allow continued discussion of the code amendments, updates on public feedback and other factors influencing the code amendments, and another opportunity to provide direction on the code amendments prior to the Public Hearing scheduled for December 13, 2018.
+The November 8 HCC-PC meeting will allow continued discussion of the code amendments, updates on public feedback and other factors influencing the code amendments, and another opportunity to provide direction on the code amendments prior to the Public Hearing scheduled for December 13, 2018.